williaml12/ai-indoor-air-quality-health-predictor/README.md

 - Low humidity → dry throat, poor sleep
 - High VOCs → headache probability

-This transforms raw data into human-centric insights, which is what makes the project innovative.
+This transforms raw data into **human-centric insights**, which is what makes the project innovative.